 Viewpoint School is an equal opportunity employer and welcomes applications from persons of any race, color, ancestry, national origin, religion, age, sex, sexual orientation, marital status, disability, medical conditions (such as cancer or genetic characteristics, physical or mental impairment), or any other characteristic protected by applicable state, federal or local laws.
-Applicants who wish to request an accommodation for a disability may contact the Human Resources Director at 818 591-6550.
+Applicants who wish to request an accommodation for a disability may contact the Chief Human Resources Officer at 818 591-6550.

 Viewpoint is pleased to receive letters of inquiry in any field when opportunities are available as listed below.

 All employees, prior to starting work at Viewpoint School, must successfully complete the pre-employment requirements of TB clearance via a TB Risk Assessement Questionnaire with no TB risk factors identified using a heatlh care professional, or receive a negative TB Test result, and a criminal background clearance through a LiveScan vendor.

 As the rest of this site will show you, Viewpoint School is a vibrant, dynamic, and exciting place to work.
 Our semirural 40-acre campus offers a natural environment perfect for the development of young minds and bodies.
 Teachers at Viewpoint are experts in their various fields, typically possessing education beyond the bachelor's degree.
 Viewpoint encourages diversity among its faculty members and actively seeks outstanding applicants from all backgrounds.
 Candidates interested in applying for a faculty opportunity should submit an updated resume, letter of educational philosophy, and three letters of reference to Mr. Mark McKee, Head of School, at firstname.lastname@example.org

 , or Mr. Robert Bryan, Associate Head of School, at email@example.com